Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/worldgen.md

 Worldgen features are primarily done through placed and configured features.
 KubeJS TFC adds the ability to make these through builders in the `worldgen/configured_feature` server registry event

-{: .unstable #configured features }
-> While TFC's configured feature types are currently implemented, they are undocumented until I have the time and energy to dedicate to documenting them.
-Until such time, their builders may have breaking changes as they are evaluated when writing their docs

 {% map replacements %}
 {% base %}Inherits the methods of the [no op]({% link worldjs/1.21.1/features.md %}#no-op) builder{% end_base %}
 {% required %}**Must** be set{% end_required %}